publicissapient-france/oobank-kata/README.md

 ## Challenge
-Develop an simple Bank application following strictly the nine rules below.
+Develop an simple Bank application while following strictly the 9 rules below.
 You should end up with a pretty good Object Oriented Bank application.

 1. Use only one level of indentation per method
 2. Don’t use the else keyword